Foreign employee - Ingressi

 A foreign employee must have the right to work in Finland.
-The grounds for the right to work depend on the citizenship of the foreign employee, what work he/she is to perform in Finland and for how long a period.
+The ground for the right to work depends on which country the employee is a citizen of, what kind of work he/she is coming to Finland to do and for how long.

 The right to work must be verified

 The employer is required to ensure that foreign employees have a residence permit entitling them to work in Finland.
 The employer is also required to keep a record of foreign employees and the grounds for their right to work.
 The employer must further provide such information for the employment and economic development office (TE Services) and the personnel representative at the workplace.

 When employees employed by a foreign employer work in contracting or subcontracting, as temporary agency workers or as internal transfers within a company, employer's obligations mentioned above also apply to the client, with the exception of the obligation to report to the TE Office.

 At a construction site, the main contractor or other project supervisor must ensure that all foreigners working at the site have the right to work.
 The same applies to the employer exercising main authority at a shipyard area.
 In other words, the aforementioned must verify that foreign employees employed by Finnish companies also have the right to work.
 They also have an obligation to retain data.